pongiof/datascience-titanic/README.md

 ## What's this?

-We are simply playing around with Titanic dataset.
-We plan to develop multiple models to predict whether a passanger would survive or not.
+We are simply playing around with the Titanic dataset.
+We plan to develop multiple models to predict whether a passenger would survive or not.
 For more information, [visit Kaggle](https://www.kaggle.com/c/titanic).

 ## Set up the enviroment